What to Know About Illinois Medicare Supplement Insurance Plans?

 These Medicare Supplement Insurance plans are also called Medigap, because they are there to fill “gaps,” of what’s not covered by Medicare Parts A and B. A Medicare Supplemental Insurance plan in Illinois provides help with out-of-pocket costs and the plans are available from private insurance companies throughout Illinois.

-Residents of Illinois have 8 Medigap or Medicare Supplement plans from which to choose.
+In 2022, residents of Illinois have 10 Medigap or Medicare Supplement plans from which to choose.
 These include basic benefits from plans A, B, D, G, K, L, M and N. Medigap plans C, E, F, H, I and J are no longer available to those who are newly eligible to Medicare but enrollees in these plans are grandfathered into them.

 As of 2020, Medicare Supplement Insurance plans will no longer sell Medigap plans C or F to newly eligible Medicare members.
 Congress has decided that new Medigap plans will no longer be allowed to cover the Part B deductible after January 1, 2020.
 This will only affect Medicare Supplement plans C and F as these are the only Medigap plans that cover the Part B deductible.
 Anyone enrolled in a Medigap plan C or F as of December 31, 2019, will be grandfathered and will be able to continue to use their plan as long as they want.